bbsoft0/hortonworks_sandbox/README.md

 Hadoop 2.7.3.2.6.5.0-292 & Hive 1.2.1000.2.6.5.0-292 should be obtained.

-If you use docker desktop, you do not neet to continue with the below section.
-You can just start the containers using the play button in docker desktop.

 On reboot, the docker container does not start.
 Do the follow for it to restart after every reboot.
 ```